docker-hy/docker-hy.github.io/docs/part-2/section-3.md

 So, at the end, you should see that the frontend is accessible simply by going to <http://localhost>.
 All buttons, except the one labeled _Exercise 2.8_ may have stopped working, do not worry about them, we shall fix that later.

-The following file should be set to _/etc/nginx/nginx.conf_ inside the nginx container.
+The following file should be set to _/etc/nginx/nginx.conf_ inside the Nginx container.
 You can use a file bind mount where the contents of the file is the following:

 ```bash
 events { worker_connections 1024; }